jarmo/candalf/README.md

 change that spell script then it will be cast again from the beginning to the end.

-**PS!** Spell book file name is used at the remote system for keeping track of spells - if you rename it then all the spells will be applied again.
-Make sure to rename all spell book directories on remote system before running candalf again after rename!
+**IMPORTANT!** Spell book file name is used at the remote system for keeping track of spells under `~/.candalf` - if you rename it then all the spells will be applied again.
+Make sure to rename all spell book directories on the remote system before running candalf again after rename operation (don't forget all of the non-privileged users' home directories too)!
+Use `--dry-run` flag to be sure that all was renamed as needed.

 ## Casting Spells for Unprivileged Users